javajuice1337/RustPlusBot/plugin examples/announcements.md

 In this plugin example, the following team chat commands are implemented:

-- `!announcement-interval` / `!announcementinterval` will show or set the interval for the announcement message.
+- `!announcement-interval` / `!announcementinterval` will show or set the interval for the announcement message. (set to `0` to disable)

 ### Place the following code blocks in their respective events in the Plugin Studio to test this plugin: